12 Best Small Towns in Wales

 Betws y Coed is not without fun-to-visit tourist attractions, too.
 Highlights include the attractive 500-plus year-old Pont-y-Pair bridge and the ruins of the old Pany Mill.
 The famous Ugly House, Ty Hyll, is also close by.

-The town is also known for its waterfalls, with two of the best — Swallow Falls and Conwy Falls — within walking distance.
-Add to this mix its plentiful accommodation choices, reputable restaurants, and great shopping, and Betws y Coed is definitely a place you’ll want to linger.
+The town is also known for its waterfalls, with two of the best waterfalls in Wales, Swallow Falls and Conwy Falls, located within walking distance.
+Add to this mix its plentiful accommodation choices, reputable restaurants, and great shopping, and Betws y Coed is definitely a place you'll want to linger.

 Accommodation: Where to Stay in Betws-y-Coed

-Located just a mile from Snowdonia National Park, the charming town of Llanrwst is home to what must be one of the most photographed buildings in Wales.
-Known locally as Tu Hwnt i'r Bont and now a pleasant tearoom, this vine-clad building was constructed in the 15th century and served originally as a farmhouse, and later as a courthouse.
+Located just a mile from Snowdonia National Park, the charming town of Llanrwst in Conwy is home to what must be one of the most photographed buildings in Wales.
+Known locally as Tu Hwnt i'r Bont and now a pleasant tearoom, this vine-clad, riverside building was constructed in the 15th century and served originally as a farmhouse, and later as a courthouse.

 Pay a visit to Llanrwst in the autumn, and the building seems to turn fire-engine red as the vines change color.
 For the best photos, step across the adjacent Pont Fawr bridge to the far bank of the River Conwy.

-Afterwards, visit St. Grwst church, which contains the remains of one of the country’s most famous kings, Llywelyn the Great (1173 – 1240).
+Afterwards, visit St. Grwst church.
+This well-preserved building contains the remains of one of the country's most famous kings, Llywelyn the Great (1173 - 1240).